Does a performance based bonus really work?

 every objective discussion is also an income negotiation.

 This is counterproductive.
-As soon as the own income is dependent on objectives, most people are not motivated to even consider challenging objectives.
+As soon as the own income depends on objectives, most people are not motivated to even consider challenging objectives.
 I don’t even blame them.
 This is ultimately not in their interest.
 It even violates their underlying personal goals.

 Employees become income optimizers!